Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 A gas is a cluster of molecules in which the individual kinetic energy of each molecule exceeds the intermolecular binding energy.
 Hence the movement of individual molecules of a gas is constrained only by the enclosure walls.

-Random thermal kinetic (heat) energy can be spontaneously emitted from a cluster of gas molecules via thermal electromagnetic radiation (photons).
-If there is not a corrsponding amount of radiation absorption this radiation emission process reduces the average random kinetic energy per molecule remaining in the gas to a level below that necessary for individual molecules to escape from their mutual potential energy well.
-The remaining molecules then become bound together by the potential energy well to form a liquid.
-This process explains the condensation of water vapor.
+Random thermal kinetic (heat) energy can be spontaneously emitted from a cluster of gas molecules via thermal electromagnetic radiation (photons) or via enclosing wall thermal conduction.
+If there is not a corrsponding amount of ongoing heat absorption this heat loss process eventually reduces the average random kinetic energy per molecule remaining in the gas to a level below the intermolecular binding energy.
+The remaining molecules then become bound together by the intermolecular potential energy well to form a liquid or a solid.
+This process occurs during the condensation of water vapor in the Earth's atmosphere.

 LIQUID:

-For water the intermolecular binding energy that maintains the liquid phase is given by:
+For water the intermolecular binding energy that defines the transition from the liquid phase to the vapor (gas) phase is given by:

 = .4213 eV / molecule